Flag of Belarus: Design

 The basic design of the national flag of Belarus was first described in Presidential Decree No. 214 of 7 June 1995.
-The flag is a rectangular cloth consisting of two horizontal stripes: a red upper stripe covering two-thirds of the flag's height, and green lower stripe covering one-third.
-A vertical red-on-white traditional Belarusian decorative pattern, which occupies one-ninth of the flag's length, is placed against the flagstaff.
+The flag is a rectangular cloth consisting of two horizontal stripes: a red upper stripe (which was inspired by the flag of the Soviet Union) covering two-thirds of the flag's height, and additional green lower stripe covering one-third.
+An additional vertical red-on-white traditional Belarusian decorative pattern, which occupies one-ninth of the flag's length, is placed against the flagstaff.
 The flag's ratio of width to length is 1:2.

 The flag does not differ significantly from the flag of the Byelorussian Soviet Socialist Republic (Byelorussian SSR), other than the removal of the hammer and sickle and the red star, as well as the reversal of red and white in the hoist pattern, from white-on-red to red-on-white.
 While there is no official interpretation for the colours of the flag, an explanation given by President Alexander Lukashenko is that red represents freedom and the sacrifice of the nation's forefathers, while green represents life.

 In addition to the 1995 decree, "STB 911-2008: National Flag of the Republic of Belarus" was published by the State Committee for Standardisation of the Republic of Belarus in 2008.
 It gives the technical specifications of the national flag, such as the details of the colours and the ornament pattern.
 The red ornament design on the national flag was, until 2012, 1/12 the width of the flag, and 1/9 with the white margin.
 As of 2012, the red pattern has occupied the whole of the white margin (which stayed at 1/9).